-It isn’t very often you find a solution to your problem by remaining focused on the problem.
-It’s when you go seeking outside of the source that you’re met with successful ways to help you tackle the issue you’re currently faced with.
-So why is it that in the process of creation we spend hours focusing on what we’re creating opposed to stepping outside of the project?
-Often times what you seek to complete at work will be overshadowed with work.
+It isn’t very often you find solutions by remaining focused on the problem.
+It’s when you go seeking outside of the source that you’re met with successful ways to help tackle the issue you’re faced with.
+So why is it that in the process of creation we spend hours focusing on what we’re having difficulties creating opposed to stepping outside of the project?
+Often what you seek to complete at work will be overshadowed by work.
 Think outside of the workplace.
-Step outside of your project for however long you need to in order to return with your creative juices flowing.
+Step outside of your project for however long you need to.
+Disconnecting from the task will help to rejuvenate you and get your creative juices flowing.

-Over the past few years social media has become one of the most resourceful tools there is.
-During our meeting on Friday our main discussion was how we could better utilize sites such as Pinterest to serve as mood boards that foster innovation and creativity within our work.
-Pinterest allows you to make boards for whatever it is that captures your eye and makes you feel inspired.
-Being able to revert back to the boards you create on Pinterest is a great way to pull you out of your creative rut.
-Also, browsing blog sites, online magazines and Instagram’s are a great way to spark your creativity as well.
+Over the past few years, social media has become one of the most resourceful tools there is.
+At One Workplace, we are focused on better utilizing sites such as Pinterest.
+Our Pinterest content serves as mood boards that foster innovation and creativity in our everyday work.
+Being able to revert to the boards you create on Pinterest is a great way to pull you out of your creative rut.
+Also, browsing blog sites, online magazines and Instagram’s are an excellent way to spark your creativity as well.

 They’re out there.
-Whether the look books are in interior design, fashion or simply creative guides to inspire you to think outside of your creative box, look books are a sure way to inspire you creatively.
-Our partner Steelcase recently designed a lookbook of their own.
-They chose to design this book to showcase how the Steelcase family of brands can respond with spaces that blend design, materiality and performance.
+Whether the lookbooks are in interior design, fashion or simply creative guides to inspire you to think outside of your creative box.
+Lookbooks are a sure way to inspire you creatively.
+We’ve recently designed a lookbook of our own.
+The goal with our lookbook is to showcase how the One Workplace family of brands can respond with spaces that blend design, materiality, and performance.
 It’s an amazing resource for sparking creativity.
-Below is a look inside Steelcase’s look book, Inspiring Spaces or you can click here to download.
+Below is a look at the first issue of ONELOOK.
+Also, you can click here to download your own copy.

-Hopefully the tips above will streamline your creative process in whatever it is that you’re working on.
-The key to a successful project is diversifying the ways you seek inspiration, eliminating all possibilities and not setting restrictions on the resources you utilize to foster innovation.
+Hopefully, the tips above will streamline your creative process in whatever it is that you’re working on.
+The key to a successful project is diversifying the ways you seek inspiration, eliminating all possibilities by not setting restrictions on the resources you utilize to foster innovation.